NickMts/Energy-Efficient-OFDM-with-Intelligent-PAPR-aware-Adaptive-Modulation/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcomed!
 Feel free to fork the repository, create a new branch, and submit a pull request with improvements or new features.

 ---